 A fairly safe option, with pretty good lighting, depending on the location, but there probably won’t be any facilities to use.
 Most religious buildings will be closed during the week except for a small staff of personnel that are only operating under limited hours.

-Secure: Usually well lit, but not much personnel.
+- Secure: Usually well-lit, but not many personnel.
 Larger religious meeting places will have a large, lit parking lot and a staff of security, but smaller ones can be less looked after.

 Bureau of Land Management-BLM Land

 Beautiful scenery and connecting with the simpler side of life is what a road trip is all about and staying on BLM Land can keep you in the moment instead of having to step out of the adventure atmosphere and into a Motel 6.

 BLM Land is national land maintained by the national government for the preservation of nature and the enjoyment of people.
 While they do have maintained campsites and facilities, you are also free to rough it on your own, but this does mean no access to furbished facilities.
 It can also be a little daunting, especially if you’re road-tripping on your own, to be so isolated.

 Have you got an idea of your own?
 Feel free to recommend additional locations you think are the best places to sleep in your car while traveling.